 Yes.
 Other categorically eligible children are those who meet the definition of "migrant, homeless, or runaway", or who are enrolled in a federally-funded Head Start Center.
 If you are homeless, runaway, or a migrant child, please contact the Food & Nutrition office for assistance in completing the application.
 If you have a homeless, migrant, or runaway child, contact our office if you need assistance in completing the application.
 (We usually receive documentation for these children from official sources, but if you know of any, please contact your Food Services Office.)

-I got a letter saying my children are approved for free meals for this school year.
+I received a letter stating my children are approved for free meals for this school year.
 Should I fill out an application?

 All applications MUST be renewed every new school year.
 Please carefully read the letter you received and follow the instructions.
 Call the Food & Nutrition Office if you have questions.
 If you received a letter the current school year, then no, you do not have to fill out a new application.
 (Just make sure that all of your children are listed on the letter as being eligible to receive free meals.)